Baklava

 Bake!

-Bake the baklava in the oven for 50 minutes, until it looks golden on the tops and edges:
+Bake the baklava in the oven for 50 minutes, until it looks golden brown on the tops and edges:

 Prepare the Syrup

 In the meantime, start the syrup.
-Combine honey, water, sugar, cinnamon, orange peel, and lemon peel in a saucepan:
+Combine honey, water, sugar, cinnamon, orange peel, and lemon peel in a small saucepan:

 While the sugar syrup is still hot, pour it all over the baklava, which should soak it right up.

 It is SO important that the syrup is hot when you pour it over, otherwise it won’t soak properly.
+Yes, I have tested this.

 Now here’s the hard part….leave the baklava at room temperature for 8 hours, uncovered, to let the syrup properly absorb, and allow the flavors and layers to meld together.

 You want to leave it without a cover, to prevent sogginess.
+Then your homemade baklava is ready to enjoy!

-Can it be made a day ahead?
-Yes.
-Since it needs 8 hours of standing time before serving, it’s the perfect make ahead dessert.
+Yes, and since it needs 8 hours of standing time before serving, it’s the perfect make ahead dessert.

-Can you use other nuts?
-Yes.
+Absolutely.
 Pistachios are also very popular, and you can do a blend of any nut you wish.
 However, I really think walnuts have the best taste and texture.

 Baklava